OfficeDev/office-scripts-docs/docs/resources/scenarios/sample-scenario-overview.md

 ### Grade calculator

 The [Grade calculator](grade-calculator.md) scenario features a script that validates an instructor's record for their class's grades.
 It showcases the skills of error checking, cell formatting, and regular expressions.

+### Task reminders

+The [Task reminders](task-reminders.md) scenario uses an Office Script in a Power Automate flow to send reminders to coworkers to update a project's status.
+It highlights the skills of Power Automate integration and data transfer to and from scripts.

 ## See also